ozaner/ozanerhansha.github.io-OLD/_posts/philosophy/turing.md

 Why I put 'in theory' in parenthesis above is because while the difference between quantum and classical is one of efficiency and not of computability, it is the case that algorithms that would take longer than the lifespan of the universe to run on a classical computer could run in a tractable time on a quantum one.
 That said, while this *quantum speedup* is real and has real world implications on what problems humanity could possibly solve, that speedup is most likely not necessary for solving the Turing test.
 Even if it was, we can just as well prepend 'quantum' to all instances of 'computer' in the paper and continue without a worry.

 #### Regarding the Computation of the Universe
 Taking quantum computing further, I'd argue that all things in the universe are computable.
 Indeed, quantum physics has shown us that there are only 2 types of events that can occur in the universe: 1) the *deterministic* unitary transformation of a quantum system and 2) the *indeterministic* collapse of these quantum systems described only by probabilities.
 This is exactly what a quantum algorithm is: a sequence of unitary transforms and measurements (i.e. collapses).
 It would stand to reason, then, that all real world phenomena are computable, that is describable via some algorithm.
 Even thought itself (unless you believe that it is something immaterial and thus not bound by the laws of physics).
+(See [*"On the CTD Principle's Implications for the Mind"*](\hw\Spring%202019\Ghost%20in%20Machine\ctdpaper\main.pdf))

 *In regards to the gap between the uncountably infinite dimensional states real world quantum phenomena can hold as opposed to the finite dimensional states of quantum computers, I would qualify my statement as "all things in the universe are computable to a desired precision."
 Although I may not even need such a qualification if there are hard limits on the scales that can be observed.*